By – Onkar Dureja

 spotlight undergo a mini reset that would be fundamental to how the brain

-functions.
-7. The Eyes Perceive
+7. The Eyes Perceive Things the wrong way up

-in 2017.
-8.Eyes are crammed with Jelly-Like substance 80% of the human eye
+8.Eyes are crammed with Jelly-Like substance

-and keeping the delicate retina within the place.
-9.There are Many Protective Features round the Eye Our skull and
+9.There are Many Protective Features round the Eye

 countenance have evolved over many years to guard the delicate eyeball.
 The